SECTION 12 – DESIGN REVIEW PROCESS (Amended April 29, 2022)

 12.6.2 Plan Submittals

 The required application fee must be submitted with the application, the required plans and specifications, and other required submittals.
-Payment must be made as directed by the Managing Agent before the review process may begin.
+Payment must be made as directed by the Managing Agent, or their designate, before the review process may begin.

 12.7 Review Process and Timelines